Build apps for Clover Station Duo 2 — Dual touch screen device

 Toast messages

-Toast messages can only appear on apps on the merchant-facing display.
+Toast messages can only display on apps on the merchant-facing display.
 You cannot use toast messages on the customer-facing display.
-For apps running on the customer-facing display, use other UI components to display messages.
+For apps running on the customer-facing display, use other user interface components to display messages.